CGBassPlayer/sicas-workflows/README.md

-# sicas-workflows
+# SICAS Github Actions

-Repo containing workflows for SICAS java projects
+All GitHub Actions used for SICAS processes.